richard-austin/security-cam/README_CLOUD.md

       * If the connection is successful, you should see a green dialogue box with the message "**Success: Connected to the Cloud successfully**".
   You should then be able to use the Cloud Service.
-      * If the connection to ActiveMQ fails, the message <span style="color: darkred; font-weight: bold">Not Connected To Transport</span> will be shown.
+      * If the connection to ActiveMQ fails, the message <span style="color: red; font-weight: bold">Not Connected To Transport</span> will be shown.
-         * This can mean that the ActiveMQ url (in the NVR application.yml file) is not set correctly or that ActiveMQ is not running.
+         * This can mean that the ActiveMQ host, username or password are not set correctly (See Updating the ActiveMQ username and password), or that ActiveMQ is not running correctly.
-      * The error message <span style="color: darkred">Product key was not accepted by the Cloud server</span>
+      * The error message <span style="color: red">Product key was not accepted by the Cloud server</span>
         indicates that the NVR connected successfully to ActiveMQ, but it was not authenticated on the Cloud Server.
 Check that the Cloud Server is running, and it is configured correctly to connect to ActiveMQ.

 * If there is no local NVR account, connection to the Cloud Service will be automatically enabled.